chinchang/screenlog.js/README.md

 Usage
 -----

-Do `npm install screenlog` or [download the project](https://github.com/chinchang/screenlog.js/archive/master.zip).
+Do `npm install screenlog` or `bower install screenlog` or [download the project](https://github.com/chinchang/screenlog.js/archive/master.zip).

 Drop `dist/screenlog.min.js` into your web application and initialize it with: